 - Keep a diary – this will help you recognize what stresses you out and how to avoid it.

-- Find solutions – fix the problem and you won’t be stressing about it anymore.
+- Find solutions – fix the problem and you won’t be worrying about it anymore.

-- Get organized – when you manage your time well, you have less chaos to stress about.
+- Get organized – when you manage your time well, you have less chaos to affect you.

 - Don’t do so much – Say “NO” to things if you need to in order to keep your sanity.